icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 #Conclusions of the Ice Shapes and Their Effects Thread

+##Summary
+Data from the post-NACA era are used to resolve open questions

+##Key Points
+1. The Ice Shapes and Their Effects thread is summarized.
+2. Post-NACA era data is used to resolve some open questions.
+3. Correlations of drag due to ice have limited, "first order" accuracy.

+##Discussion

 ###Review of the "Ice Shapes and Their Effects" thread so far

 In this thread, we saw: